-Based on a study by Ball & Philippou (2014) on average community nurses spent 43 per cent of their time on direct care and a further 18 per cent of their time on care planning, assessment and co-ordination.
-Nineteen per cent of time was spent on administrative tasks, 5 per cent on management, 14 per cent travelling, with a further 1 per cent on other duties.
-See Ball & Philippou (2014) for more detail and for the breakdown of time for different AfC bands which has been used to calculate the cost of an hour of face-to-face time.
-Also see the McKinsey report, for comparative purposes.
+Based on a study by Ball & Philippou (2014)8 on average Grade 5 community nurses spent 44 per cent of their time on direct care and a further 18 per cent of their time on care planning, assessment and co-ordination.
+For Grade 6 these figures were 34 per cent and 21 per cent and for Grade 7/8, 27 per cent and 22 per cent.
+See Ball & Philippou (2014)9 for more detail and for the breakdown of time for different AfC bands which has been used to calculate the cost of an hour of face-to-face time.
+Also see the McKinsey report,9 for comparative purposes.